Discrimination against people with HIV/AIDS: HIV/AIDS health disparities in marginalized groups

 Stable housing status can be a considerable stressor for low-income people.
 This stressor leads to many low-income individuals, especially those who are homeless or those not able to have stable housing, not focusing on getting the medical support and treatment needed for those living with HIV and those at risk.
-One cohort study from interviews in NY county found that those who are stably housed are more likely to see their doctor daily for HIV treatment rather than those who are marginally housed or homeless.
+One cohort study from interviews in Manhattan found that those who are stably housed are more likely to see their doctor daily for HIV treatment rather than those who are marginally housed or homeless.
 This is partly due to priorities being different for those in high and low-income communities, with health coming in last and being financially stable coming in first for low-income individuals.
 Moreover, those experiencing homelessness are at a higher risk of exposure to HIV due to there being a correlation between being homeless and getting into drug use (i.e., sharing needles) and increased risk of partaking in sex work.
 This pre-exposure to different health behavioral risks makes testing and treatment for HIV challenging to get to those experiencing homelessness in time.

-Transgender women is another population often disregarded in the HIV/AIDS discussion.
+Transgender women are another population often disregarded in the HIV/AIDS discussion.
 Some clinics either lack the knowledge or refuse to offer gender-affirming hormone therapy alongside HIV treatment, forcing transgender women to choose between vital aspects of their healthcare.
-A study of transgender women living with HIV in seven urban areas across the U.S. found that employment discrimination was strongly linked to decreased healthcare utilization, including fewer primary care visits and lower adherence to HIV treatment.
+A study of transgender women living with HIV in seven urban areas across the US found that employment discrimination was strongly linked to decreased healthcare utilization, including fewer primary care visits and lower adherence to HIV treatment.
 Programs that fail to address the specific needs of transgender women often categorize them as cisgender men, resulting in a lack of culturally competent care.
 Culturally competent care involves delivering healthcare services that acknowledge and respect the diverse cultural backgrounds, values, and needs of patients.
 In the context of HIV/AIDS, this approach is vital for addressing health disparities among marginalized groups.
 For instance, a 2024 study by the Kirby Institute reported a 21.5% increase in HIV notifications among individuals from culturally and linguistically diverse (CALD) backgrounds in Australia over the past decade.